cproctor/django-banjo/README.md

 ## Usage

+Banjo can be instsalled with `pip install django-banjo`.

 To write a Banjo app, create a folder called `app`, define models in `models.py` and define views in `views.py`.
 Here's a simple example.